-Ultimate Southeast Brazil: Day 13 The lovely coastline between Santos, the harbour of São Paulo, and Rio de Janeiro consists of immaculate white sandy beaches interspersed with rocky promontories, quiet secluded bays and a turquoise sea dotted with rocky islands.
+Southeast Brazil: Day 13 The lovely coastline between Santos, the harbour of São Paulo, and Rio de Janeiro consists of immaculate white sandy beaches interspersed with rocky promontories, quiet secluded bays and a turquoise sea dotted with rocky islands.
 The whole scene reminds one a bit of the French Cote d’Azur, especially now that luxurious villas, preposterous condominiums and fancy yacht marinas are appearing here and there along the narrow coastal strip.
-During the week not much happens here, but at the weekend this is the playground of the better-off Paulistanos and Cariocas (the inhabitants of São Paulo and Rio de Janeiro respectively), who come here for a dose of sun, sea and surf.
+During the week not much happens here, but at the weekend this is the playground of the better-off Paulistanos and Cariocas (as the inhabitants of São Paulo and Rio de Janeiro are respectively referred to in Brazil), who come here for a dose of sun, sea and surf.

-Ultimate Southeast Brazil: Day 14 Today, after an early start, we head to a well known area for the recently described São Paulo Antwren near São Paulo.
+Southeast Brazil: Day 14 Today, after an early start, we head to a well-known area for the recently described Marsh (or Sao Paulo) Antwren near São Paulo.
 The rapidly diminishing marshes at this site mean that this species is already under considerable threat.
 Providing we find the antwren by midday, we will then visit the Cantareira State Park in the vicinity of São Paulo.
-There our main target will be the tiny rare Southern Bristle Tyrant.
+There our main target will be the tiny and rare Southern Bristle Tyrant.
 We spend the night in the São Paulo area.

 While the sun is still below the horizon, we will position ourselves at a strategic viewpoint overlooking a forest edge with many exposed canopy snags, for here we have another good chance for the wonderful Swallow-tailed Cotinga.
 A wing-whirr display will alert us to the presence of the rare and declining Black-fronted Piping-Guan.
 This appealing cracid favours dense humid forests where its main food, the palmito, thrives.
 Small family parties of Blue-bellied Parrots can sometimes be seen hurtling over the treetops, but this unique species is never easy to observe well.
 As the thermals start to rise we will hope to see the distinctive black and white shape of the Mantled Hawk as it wheels effortlessly over the woods.

 We will then enter the gloomy forest interior, where patient stalking and quiet waiting should add some more good birds to our tally.
-The strange stout-billed White-bearded Antshrike, the sole member of its genus, favours dense patches of tall, slender bamboo and sometimes joins mixed species flocks.
-Careful examination of the undergrowth should reward us with such skulkers as Giant Antshrike, Dusky-tailed Antbird, the smart Squamate Antbird and Half-collared Sparrow (split from Pectoral).
-Rarities are regularly found in this superb park and we will concentrate our efforts on some breath-taking species such as Grey-bellied Hawk, Buff-bellied Puffbird and Helmeted Woodpecker.
+The strange stout-billed White-bearded Antshrike, the sole member of its genus, favours dense patches of tall, slender bamboo and sometimes joins mixed-species flocks.
+Careful examination of the undergrowth should reward us with such skulkers as Giant Antshrike, Dusky-tailed Antbird, the smart Squamate Antbird and Half-collared Sparrow.
+Rarities are regularly found in this superb park and we will concentrate our efforts on some breath-taking species such as Grey-bellied Hawk, Buff-bellied Puffbird, Helmeted Woodpecker and Atlantic Royal Flycatcher.
 We also have a second chance for Spotted Bamboowren.

 Nightbirding is exciting here as Long-trained Nightjars show off their very unusual silhouette at dusk and later the rare Rusty-barred Owl will lure us into the forest with its hoarse grunts.

-Other species we expect to encounter here include Rufous-thighed Hawk, Grey-bellied Spinetail, the localized Orange-breasted (or Red-eyed) Thornbird, White-browed Foliage-gleaner, the gorgeous Red-ruffed Fruitcrow and Serra do Mar Tyrant-Manakin.
+Other species we expect to encounter here include Spot-winged Wood Quail, Rufous-thighed Hawk, Grey-bellied Spinetail, the localized Orange-breasted (or Red-eyed) Thornbird, White-browed Foliage-gleaner, the gorgeous Red-ruffed Fruitcrow and Serra do Mar Tyrant-Manakin.

-On our way we shall stop at the famous and scenic Graciosa Road.
-Here we shall find a similar avifauna to that at Intervales, but we also have chances to find the uncommon Blackish-blue Seedeater, the noisy Azure Jay and the stunning Chestnut-backed Tanager, as well as another opportunity to look for the skulking Speckle-breasted Antpitta.
-Arriving at the harbour town of Paraguá, we will take a fast boat through the bay to some pristine lowland forest and mangroves.
+Late this afternoon, from the harbour town of Paraguá, we will take a fast boat through the bay to some pristine lowland forest and mangroves.
 A spectacle happens just before sunset at a little island where hundreds of the localized endemic Red-tailed Parrot comes to roost.
-Other birds that we may see here are Brown Booby, Roseate Spoonbill, Little Blue Heron, Grey-necked Wood-Rail and Sandwich Tern.
+Other birds that we may see here are Brown Booby, Roseate Spoonbill, Little Blue Heron, Grey-necked Wood Rail and Cabot’s Tern.

-Ultimate Southeast Brazil: Day 20 Today we will enjoy some early morning birding in the tall Restinga woodlands that dominate this coastal area, more specifically near the town of Itapoá, situated in the border area between Santa Catarina and Paraná, where we will overnight.
-The high humidity that persists in this lowland region makes the forests a bromeliad garden from ground-level to the canopy, and in areas with poorer soils we can find the stunted Restinga type of forest.
+Southeast Brazil: Day 20 Today we will set off early so that we can enjoy some early morning birding in the tall Restinga woodlands that dominate the coastal area near the town of Itapoá, situated in the border area between Santa Catarina and Paraná, where we will overnight.
+The high humidity that persists in this lowland region makes the forests a bromeliad garden from ground-level to the canopy, and in areas with poorer soils we can find a stunted type of Restinga forest.

 Close to the Saí Mirim River, we will be looking for threatened localized endemics.
 Here the star is the small Kaempfer’s Tody-Tyrant, which was poorly-known until recently, followed by the curious Restinga Tyrannulet and the marvellous Black-backed Tanager.
 We should also have fun with White-bearded and Swallow-tailed Manakins and search for Scaled Chachalaca and Three-striped Flycatcher.

-Ultimate Southeast Brazil: Day 21 Providing we have seen our main target species around Itapoá, we will leave early today and head uphill to the capital of Paraná state, Curitiba, where we will overnight.
-Exploration of the Araucaria-dominated forests on the Paraná plateau will give us the chance to observe the gorgeous Chestnut-headed Tanager and the skulking Canebrake Groundcreeper.
-We may find also Grey-throated Warbling-Finch and Diademed Tanager.
 During the afternoon we shall spend time in the habitat of yet another recently-described species, the Marsh (or Wetland) Tapaculo.
 This extreme skulker was discovered in 1998 in an area of humid lush grass, definitely an unusual environment for a tapaculo, and even today in southern Brazil it is only known from a few patches of this very restricted habitat in marshy grassland areas.
-Here we may also encounter Long-tailed Reed-Finch, Lesser Grass-Finch and Yellow-rumped Marshbird.
-We will remain until after dusk, hoping to see the rare Sickle-winged Nightjar and the gracious Long-tufted Screech-Owl.
+Here we may also encounter Long-tailed Reed Finch, Lesser Grass Finch and Yellow-rumped Marshbird.
+We will remain until after dusk, hoping to see the rare Sickle-winged Nightjar and the gracious Long-tufted Screech Owl.

-Ultimate Southeast Brazil: Day 22 We shall be visiting more marshes and grassland areas in the vicinity of Curitiba this morning.
-We may find such ducks as Fulvous Whistling-Duck, Silver Teal, White-cheeked Pintail and with luck Rosy-billed Pochard, as well as Plumbeous Rail, Great Pampa-Finch and Black-and-rufous Warbling-Finch.
+Southeast Brazil: Day 22 We shall be visiting more marshes and grassland areas in the vicinity of Curitiba this morning.
+We may find such ducks as Fulvous Whistling Duck, Silver Teal, White-cheeked Pintail and with luck Rosy-billed Pochard, as well as Plumbeous Rail, Great Pampa Finch and Black-and-rufous Warbling Finch.

-Afterwards our tour ends at Curitiba airport in the late morning.
+Afterwards, our tour ends at Curitiba airport later this morning.

 RIO GRANDE DO SUL EXTENSION

 Before reaching the Araucaria forest habitat we will be crossing some attractive grasslands and marshes remnants where a number of very localized species (including some that cannot be seen on any other bird tour) can be found.
 A major target is the restricted-range Long-tailed Cinclodes, which is endemic to northeastern Rio Grande do Sul and southeastern Santa Catarina.
-It favours road cuts and the vicinity of water, and behaves very much as other members of the genus.
-By walking through areas of well-preserved campo grassland we stand a fair chance of finding the rare Black-bellied Seedeater, and also the long-billed Straight-billed Reedhaunter, Freckle-breasted Thornbird, the delicate Black-and-white Monjita, Lesser Grass-Finch, Tawny-bellied Seedeater and the rare Saffron-cowled Blackbird.
+It favours road cuts and the vicinity of water and behaves very much as other members of the genus.
+By walking through areas of well-preserved campo grassland we stand a fair chance of finding the rare Black-bellied Seedeater, and also the long-billed Straight-billed Reedhaunter, Freckle-breasted Thornbird, the delicate Black-and-white Monjita, Lesser Grass Finch, Tawny-bellied Seedeater and the critically endangered Saffron-cowled Blackbird.